autofitcloud/git-remote-aws/README.md

 Check the wishlist at the bottom of this readme for future plans.

+Vote for features on the [git-remote-aws public trello board](https://trello.com/b/szNMyNYJ/git-remote-aws).

 <i>News 2019-08-23:</i>
 I had posted this project on [r/git](https://www.reddit.com/r/git/comments/ctxcq8/gitremoteaws_aws_accounts_as_git_remotes/) last night, only to wake up this morning and find it on top of the subreddit!